Silencer2K/wow-action-bar-profiles/README.md

 Action Bar Profiles
 ===================

-Addon that allows you to setup and quickly switch between different profiles of your action bars
+Addon that allows you to setup and quickly switch between different profiles of your action bars.
+Just open the character window and switch to the action bars tab.

+Also you can use the chat command to switch between profiles.
+For example, type */abp use Frost* to activate profile named Frost.

 The latest release is available on [http://www.curse.com/addons/wow/action-bar-profiles](http://www.curse.com/addons/wow/action-bar-profiles)